MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SessionDurationInMs** – This is the time duration of entire session from when user clicked start to when user clicked stop.

-- **SessionId** – This is the speech frontdoor session id.
+- **SessionId** – This is the speech frontdoor session ID.
 We can use this to debug service logs.

 - **SpeechClientResultEventsWithTimestamps** – This is an array of error codes received along with the timestamps which can help in debugging.